-This documents my maintenance routines and personal configurations of Debian and other software on this laptop.
+This documents my maintenance routines and personal configurations of Debian and other software for my Debian laptop.
 Useful web documents are listed in each section, and additional information is available in the main reference and other support documents.

 - Ref manual: http://www.debian.org/doc/manuals/debian-reference/index.en.html

 Currently tracking testing.
 Not using the name (jessie)

 Other entries in sources.list:

 # The liquorix kernel deb http://liquorix.net/debian sid main - for liquorix kernel # The experimental debian repo - used for a few packages deb http://ftp.debian.org/debian/ experimental main contrib non-free

 The kernel installed by default in the netinst installation is a somewhat generic(not optimized) kernel, so it may be useful to replace it.
 Though the debian installer installed the correct kernel for my architecture, in some cases one may want to look at other options in the repositiories.

 apt-cache search linux-image (or